 Step 1: Create Your Packages

-First you want to create your packages by writing out EVERYTHING that you want to include.
-Write everything down on a piece of paper or using Google sheets and notate which features will be included in each package.
+Pull out a piece of paper or create a new Google sheet and write down everything you want to include in your packages.
 Don’t leave anything out – if there’s something you do for your client, write it down.

 Step 2: Determine Your Hourly Rate